Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.36*
+- Disable search hotkeys in inputs/textareas if "Show in inputs and textareas" option is unchecked

 *0.8.35*
 - Added raw search engine placeholder which does not encode the selected text before inserting it into the search url